Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 Before you can choose assisted living or in-home care, you need to know how each option would work with your older adult’s budget.

-Figuring out assisted living and in-home care costs isn’t easy and varies depending on each person’s needs, location, and the amount of family help available.
+Figuring out assisted living and in-home care costs isn’t easy and varies based on each person’s needs, location, and the level of family support available.

 This takes some work, but it’s worth the effort because it helps you plan for the future and avoid unpleasant scenarios, such as your older adult suddenly running out of money.